-- i.
+- f.
+Claims arising from Program contracts, including the claims process and settlements of claims. - g.
+Material issues or disputes relating to contractors and Program contracts. - h.
+Updates to contingency management plans, showing use of contingencies and projected final expenditures. - i.
 Information about the Program's financial risks and controls. - 2.
-Review and make recommendations to the Board in relation to financial information that will be forwarded to the Priorities and Finance Committee of Council or made publicly available. - 3.
+Ensure the integrity of processes for reporting financial information that will be forwarded to the Executive Committee of Council or made publicly available. - 3.
 Monitor all expenditures under the Capital Budget, including updated costs of consultants' contracts.